What Is a Complication?

 Day-Date

 Adds the day of the week to the date display.
-Popularized by the Rolex Day-Date (the “President”), this complication shows both “Monday” and “15” (for example) through windows on the dial.
+The Rolex Day-Date made this style famous.

 Power Reserve Indicator

 Shows how much mainspring energy remains before the watch stops.
-Useful for manual-wind watches so you know when to wind, and for automatics so you can see if the watch has been sitting unworn too long.
+Useful on manual-wind watches and on automatics that sit unworn.

-A typical automatic watch has a power reserve of 38–72 hours.
-Some modern movements stretch to 5 days or more.
+A typical automatic watch has a power reserve of 38-72 hours.
+Some modern movements last 5 days or more.

 GMT / Dual Time

-Displays a second time zone using an additional hand (usually on a 24-hour scale) or a second sub-dial.
-Originally designed for pilots and international travelers, GMT watches remain one of the most practical complications.
+Displays a second time zone using an extra hand or a second sub-dial.
+It is still one of the most useful complications.

 How it works: The main hands show local time.
-The GMT hand circles the dial once every 24 hours, pointing to a numbered bezel or inner ring that represents a second time zone.
+The GMT hand circles the dial once every 24 hours and points to a second time zone.

 Chronograph: The Stopwatch